-Which software developer has never heard or used of StackOverflow ?
+Which software developer has never heard or used StackOverflow?
 Some people even mock developers by saying that their job is just about knowing how to use a search engine and browse StackOverflow.
-That is very reductive 😮 yet it is true that these are two important skills for a developer to have.
+That is very reductive 😮 yet these are two important skills for a developer to have.

 Microsoft Q&A: a new Q&A platform

 Microsoft Q&A is the new kid in town.
 Do not expect to find the same amount of content compared to 12 years old Q&A platforms like StackOverflow.
 But still, I think it is important to mention it as it is now the official Microsoft site for technical questions on Microsoft products and services (and in particular Azure services).

 So if you have some knowledge about a specific Microsoft product or service, do not hesitate to follow the corresponding tag on Microsoft Q&A and answer some questions.